maizzle/maizzle.com/content/docs/templates.md

 </code-sample>

-In the example above, we use the `<x-main>` Component tag to say we want to use the `main.html` Layout, replacing its `<slot:template />` tag with our Template's HTML.
+In the example above, we use the `<x-main>` Component tag to say that we want to use the `main.html` Layout.
+We then fill (replace) its `<slot:template />` tag with the HTML inside our Template's `<fill:template>` tag.

 ## Current template

-Information about the Template file that is currently being processed is available under `build.current` in the config.
+When developing locally, information about the Template file that is currently being processed is available under `page.build.current`.

 It's an object containing a parsed path of the destination file name: